EIDA/ws-availability/README.md

 ## Running in development environment
-1. Go to the root directory:
+1. Go to the root directory
+1. Copy `config.py.sample` to `config.py` and adjust it as needed
 1. Create the virtual environment:
     ```
     $ python3 -m venv env